bimgithub/GIT_Util/README.txt

-These are useful git commands
+These are useful git commands and aliases.